 Why is this important?
 It’s because you need active enzymes and whole plant synergy to get the true benefits of garlic.

 - Raw garlic contains an enzyme, alliinase.
 When you crush, mince or chop garlic, alliinase combines with alliin (an amino acid derivative) to create allicin.
 Allicin is the active medicinal ingredient in garlic that gives it those antibiotic, anti-cancer, antiviral and antioxidant properties.

 - When you feed raw garlic you’re getting highly effective whole plant medicine and nutrition.
 A plant’s effectiveness doesn’t come from the action of any single chemical.
 Garlic extracts don’t provide the hundreds of chemical constituents working together as they do in a plant.
 For example, the Kyolic aged garlic extract that you can buy at health food stores doesn’t contain any allicin.

-Garlic is safe for your dog when you feed it in appropriate amounts as I’ll explain later.
+Garlic is safe for your dog when you feed it in appropriate amounts.
 However, there are some cautions for pregnant dogs and some breeds like Akitas and Shiba Inus.

 Always be cautious with any medicine or supplement for pregnant dogs.
 Consult your holistic veterinarian when feeding garlic to expectant mothers.
 Garlic also changes the taste of breast milk so avoid feeding it to nursing dogs.